-What Foreign Companies Should Know Before Opening in the US
+What International Companies Should Know Before Opening in the US

 February 2, 2018 | By George Pino

-From demographics to understanding the permitting and planning processes of each city, there is much to consider when foreign companies look to expand into America.
+From demographics to understanding the permitting and planning processes of each city, there is much to consider when international companies look to expand into America.

 We’ve all heard it before… “The American Dream” and “America the Land of Opportunity.”
 We have heard it so often that it has all but become a cliché; however, it would seem the entire world has heard the saying and in many ways have taken it up as a call to action.
 Over the last decade, we have seen an unprecedented amount of foreign investment into the United States, not just in dollars, but in companies looking to expand into different markets.
 For many foreign companies, the US has become their “emerging market.”